Skip to main content

 Government roadmaps set out a staged approach from scoping to implementation, with an emphasis on interoperability, trust, and repeatable patterns that reduce time to value for each new domain.

-The aim isn’t just to move data, but to move it with permission, purpose, and accountability, enabling services that are faster, cheaper, and fairer for consumers.
+The aim is to move data with permission, purpose, and accountability, enabling services that are faster, cheaper, and fairer for consumers.

 "We really will change the face of the economy and at the same time our lives."